 The real name of this painting is The Gleaners, and it was created by Jean-François Millet in 1857.
 History aside, there’s no forged version of this painting.
 It’s the same deal as above — whenever you see the common painting in Redd’s ship, it’s genuine and safe to buy.

 This flowery painting is called Rooster and Hen with Hydrangeas.
 There’s just one forged version of this artwork, and it involves the color of the flowers.
 On the genuine version, the flowers are blue, and on the fake one, the flowers are purple.
 Keep an eye out!

-The dynamic painting is based on a real-life piece called The Great Wave off Kanagawa.
+The dynamic painting is a real-life piece called The Great Wave off Kanagawa.
 You may have seen copies of this artwork in real life, too!
-Fortunately, it’s always genuine in Animal Crossing, so there’s no chance that you get ripped off when purchasing this from Redd.
+Fortunately, it’s always genuine in Animal Crossing, so there’s no chance that you obtain a fake piece of art when purchasing this from Redd.

 Okay, there’s no way you don’t know what this painting is based on, so let’s skip that part.
 Just like in real life, there is indeed a forged version of this artwork, and you can tell by looking at the woman’s eyebrows.
 If her eyebrows look slightly angry, the painting is forged.
 If her eyebrows aren’t really noticeable, then the painting is real.

 Good news: the flowery painting is always genuine!
 Whenever you see it in Redd’s inventory, it’s completely safe to purchase.
 The actual artwork is based on Vincent Van Gogh’s piece, which is fitting titled Sunflowers.

 The gallant statue is based on David, which is one of the most well-known sculptures of all time.
 It’s also a bit surprising to see this in a family-friendly Animal Crossing game.
 In the fake version, David will be holding a book close to his torso.
 The book isn’t there in the genuine version.